Tommy Joe Gilmore

 Tommy Joe Gilmore is a footballer from County Galway, Ireland.
 The Cortoon man wore the number 6 jersey of Galway throughout the 1970s.

 Early life

 Born and bred in the village of Cortoon just outside Tuam, Gilmore spent almost twenty years from 1968 onwards in the senior ranks of local Cortoon Shamrocks and helped the small rural club to county semi-final appearances in 1975 and 1978.
-Centre half-back is the position Gimlore was most noted for playing in, but he played in a variety of locations from full back to full forward.
+Centre half-back is the position Gilmore was most noted for playing in, but he played in a variety of locations from full back to full forward.
 Actually pulling on the number 14 jersey to help his county to victory over Roscommon in the 1981 National League decider.
 A county minor in 1967 and on Under-21 for two further years, the Cortoon man then broke into the county's senior team.

 Biography

 Gilmore experienced All-Ireland SFC final losses on three occasions as a player.
 Failure to get his hands on an All-Ireland souvenir was the biggest regret of his career.
 "It was a big disappointment for me because it's every player's ambition to get one.
 That would have been a great highlight for me".

 The Cortoon Shamrocks star was resident centre half back on the Galway sides which lost to Offaly, Cork and Dublin in 1971 / 1973 and 1974 respectively.
 In hindsight, he feels that had the Tribesmen a trusty place-kicker on board then things might have been different.
 It's a big disappointment to appear in three finals in four years and not win one.
 To get so close makes it harder to accept, but I firmly believe that the lack of a reliable free-taker cost us two finals.
 The '71 result was upsetting because if we had put the ball over the bar from placed balls like Tony McTeague did for Offaly on the day then we'd have won out comfortably.
 A team must carry a free-taker who can get four out of five over the bar from within fifty yards.